-We are the theoretical condensed matter theory group at the University of Zurich.
-While we are very broadly interested in all aspects of condensed matter physics, we focus on quantum materials and development of novel numerical methods for topological and correlated systems.
-Besides their intrinsic scientific value, materials with novel emergent phenomena can help to build new computer chips, memories, solar cells, and sensors.
+We are the quantum matter theory group at the University of Zurich.
+While we are very broadly interested in all aspects of condensed matter physics, we focus on quantum materials and topological and correlated systems.
+Besides their intrinsic scientific value, quantum materials with novel emergent phenomena can help to build new computer chips, memories, solar cells, and sensors.

 Materials whose main structural motive is a kagome lattice provide a playground for novel topological and correlated phases.
 While we are generally interested in this broad class of materials, our focus so far has been on the AV3Sb5 family (A = Rb, K, Cs) and the interplay of charge order, flux order, and superconductivity.

 We are interested in both fundamental aspect of unconventional superconductivity relating to symmetry and topology, as well as specific examples including the Kagome superconductors, 4Hb-TaS2 and locally non-centrosymmetric superconductor CeRh2As2.